EvanZhouDev/cubie/README.md

 [axis, start, end]
 ```

-Iterate over all the pieces, finding all pieces whose component for the given axis (a number from 0 to 2, where 0 is x, 1 is y, and 2 is z) is between start and end, and apply the rotation matrix to both the color and position vectors (again, remember that applying the rotation matrix to the color vector will result in negatives, but that will be fixed in the flatten method, described below).
+Iterate over all the pieces, finding all pieces whose component for the given axis (a number from 0 to 2, where 0 is `x`, 1 is `y`, and 2 is `z`) is between `start` and `end`, and apply the rotation matrix to both the Color and Position Vectors (again, remember that applying the rotation matrix to the color vector will result in negatives, but that will be fixed in the flatten method, described below).

 The entire code looks like this (where `R` is our rotation matrix w/ metadata):